Houston's Line of Duty Firefighters

 Buried: Hempstead Cemetery, Hempstead, Texas, Located in the Dodd Family Plot

-Harry Dodd died when Hook and Ladder 1 responded to a house fire at 1315 Shaw Street and Andrews Street.
+Harry Dodd died when Hook and Ladder 1 responded to a house fire located at 1315 Shaw Street and Andrews Street.
 The fire apparatus was involved in an accident at the intersection of Dallas Street and Milam Street.
 A doctor, who was rushing to take care of a patient, entered the intersection at the same time as Hook and Ladder 1.
 The two vehicles hit with such force that the ladder truck was pushed into the Chapman Street Trolley that was stopped waiting for the fire truck to clear the intersection.
-Several his crew members and four civilians were injured in the collision.
+Several of his crew members and four civilians were injured in the collision.
 Harry died at the scene.

 Vernon John Dorsett